 Key aspects of diplomatic relations

-The most recent visit by a Turkish foreign minister to Switzerland was on 23 March 2017.
+The most recent official visit by a Turkish foreign minister to Switzerland took place on 14 August 2020.

-Relations between Switzerland and Turkey have become significantly closer, and high-level visits have increased since 2008 when former Federal Councillor Pascal Couchepin made the first official visit to Turkey as a president of the Swiss Confederation.
+Relations between Switzerland and Turkey have become significantly closer, and high-level visits have increased since 2008, when former Federal Councillor Pascal Couchepin made the first official visit to Turkey as President of the Swiss Confederation.
 In 2010, Abdullah Gül was the first president of the Republic of Turkey to visit Switzerland.
-The two countries also hold annual political consultations at state-secretary level, consular consultations (since 2009) and regular meetings to discuss police cooperation, migration, combating terrorism and the energy sector.
+The two countries also hold annual political consultations at state-secretary level, consular consultations, which started in 2009, and regular meetings to engage in constructive dialogue on security, business, and migration issues.

-Turkey is a major tourist destination.
-More than 222,000 Swiss tourists visited Turkey in 2018.
+Turkey is a major tourist destination, with over 218,000 Swiss tourists visiting the country in 2021.

 Cooperation in education, research and innovation

-Turkish citizens are also eligible for Swiss Government Excellence Scholarships; 170 have been granted to Turkish researchers since 1961 for research residencies, doctorates and post-doctorates in Switzerland.
+Citizens of Turkey are eligible for Swiss Government Excellence Scholarships.
+Since 1961, 196 scholarships have been granted to Turkish citizens for research residencies, doctorates and post-doctorates in Switzerland.